 Our water filtration project in Kachieng, Kenya is an Engineers Without Borders USA sanctioned project.
 This effort aims to provide a local, clean source of water to a community in rural Kenya.
 The community has requested our help to drill a borehole and install a pump and kiosk, which will cost an estimated $35,000, not including travel for pre-assessment and implementation.
 This water station will be their primary source of drinking, cooking, and sanitary water supplies.

 We plan to drill a borehole by partnering with a local drilling company and government agency to obtain the necessary equipment, permits, and additional expertise.
 Further collaboration with an NGO and local community leaders will be used to gain insight on local culture, lifestyle, and community dynamics to ensure that our project both respects the wishes of local residents and provides long term assistance to the community.
-We aim to complete a pre-assessment trip to Kachieng during March of 2019 with the assistance of our two industry mentors, UCSD faculty mentor, and three current EWB at UCSD members.

 If you are interested in using some of your engineering skills to help complete this project, please consider filling out the sign-up form to get more information on when and where to attend meetings.
 In addition, feel free to tell your friends about the project and encourage them to join too!